 The cheapest way to get to Banff from Calgary is via the On-It Transit Service.
 For the rock-bottom price of approximately $10 one way, this service will whisk you from Calgary to downtown Banff.
 The service runs from May to September on weekends and holidays each summer.

 Comfortable coaches leave from two locations in Calgary: downtown at 1st Street and 8th Ave SW, and the Crowfoot LRT station, 141 Crowfoot Way NW.
 Both these stops make connecting with local Calgary public transport a breeze.

 Upon arrival in Banff, the bus drops you off at the Banff High School at 330 Banff Avenue, right on the main street in town and in the heart of the action.

 Keep your ticket, because as an added bonus, you can transfer from the On-It service to the Roam Transit service for free in Banff.
 This fantastic local service has a variety of routes that cover all the major attractions in town and the surrounding areas.

-5. From Calgary to Banff by Luxury Private Transfer
+5. From Calgary to Banff by Private Transfer

-If trying to figure out schedules and waiting around for other people to get organized and onto a bus are not really your thing, consider a private shuttle by limousine or luxury SUV.
-Your driver will meet you and your group at the airport or at your hotel with a sign with your name on it.
+If trying to figure out schedules and waiting around for other people to get organized and onto a bus are not really your thing, consider a Private Shuttle to Banff.
+Your exclusive driver will meet you and your group at the airport or at your hotel with a sign with your name on it.

-From here, your private transport will luxuriously get you right to the door of your chosen hotel in 1.5 hours.
-If you want to stop along the way for photos or to explore, no problem!
-Water and light snacks are included.
+From here, your private transport will luxuriously get you right to the door of your chosen hotel in approximately 1.5 to 2 hours, depending on the city traffic and your departure point.